Great Seal > Mottoes > Annuit Coeptis > Source

 "Audacibus annue coeptis" is also found in Book IX of Virgil's Aeneid, his epic masterpiece about the foundation of Rome.
 English translations include: "Assent to my bold attempt" and "Grant me success in this brave venture." and "Nod assent to the daring work I have in hand."

-Charles Thomson, an expert in Latin, changed the second-person "annue" to its third-person form "annuit" and coined the motto: "Annuit Coeptis" – placing it above the Eye of Providence where he explained it signified the "many signal interpositions of providence in favor of the American cause."
+Charles Thomson, an expert in Latin, changed the second-person "annue" to its third-person form "annuit" and coined the motto: "Annuit Coeptis" – placing it above the eye of Providence where he explained it signified the "many signal interpositions of providence in favor of the American cause."

 An accurate translation of Annuit Coeptis is: